prof-rossetti/georgetown-opim-243-201901/notes/python/modules/README.md

 #> HELLO FROM A MODULE
 ```

-It is also possible to execute the module directly, in which case any code in the "global scope" of the file and in the "main function" of the file will be invoked:
+It is also possible to execute the module directly:

 ```sh
 python my_module.py